 That I moved all those hosting contracts from 1and1 once again exemplifies that companies who deliver poor service lose in the end.
 (See “Easier for Me” … and Gone! and Something Missing?).
 In this case, 1and1 lost thousands of dollars in long-term revenue.

 When I needed to contact 1and1 for support, the support offered was customarily subpar for a number of reasons.
 I could give a long list of flaws in their service delivery, most notably, technical incompetence.
 However, let’s focus on the subject of this article: “Say It Like You Mean It”

-At the conclusion of a 1and1 support call it was customary for the support representative to unenthusiastically mutter “Thank you for calling 1and1”.
+At the conclusion of a 1and1 support call it was common for the support representative to unenthusiastically mutter “Thank you for calling 1and1”.
 This sounded utterly recited by rote using the passion of a wet cloth.
 Here, try it, slightly open your mouth, loosen your cheeks, and without moving your slightly parted lips, in a very monotone voice repeat “Thank you for calling 1and1”.
-There!
 This is what the representatives sounded like.

 It’s wonderful to thank callers or wish them a nice day but if it’s not said with sincerity, it suggests “I don’t mean what I say and I don’t care”.

 Let’s not take this for granted.
 Is our staff aware they should “say it like they mean it”?

 Note: In 2018 1&1 rebranded to “1&1 Ionos” after integration with Profitbricks.
 1&1 Ionos is one of the world’s largest web hosting companies.
 Let’s hope the service improves for their large client base.